A sublinear query quantum algorithm for s-t minimum cut on dense simple graphs: Main algorithm

 \subsection{Implementation by a quantum algorithm}

 We now discuss the implementation of \cref{thm:stmincut} by a quantum algorithm with adjacency list access to $G$.
-For the running time it is important to have an upper bound on the number of edges in the contracted graph $G'$ formed in step~\ref{step:learnedges} of \cref{alg:stmincut}.
-We do this by means of the following claim. \begin{claim} Let $G,H,H'$ and $\eps$ be as in \cref{clm:nocut}, with the following additional conditions: \begin{enumerate} \item The largest edge weight of $G$ is $W \ge 1$. \item $H$ has integral weights and the largest edge weight is $W_H \in O(\eps^2 n W)$. \end{enumerate} Let $\Pcal = \{A_1, \ldots, A_t\}$ be a $3 \eps n$-strong partition of $H'$.
+To upper bound the quantum query complexity it is important to have an upper bound on the number of edges in the contracted graph $G'$ formed in step~\ref{step:learnedges} of \cref{alg:stmincut}.
+We do this by means of the following claim. \begin{claim} Let $G,H,H'$ and $\eps$ be as in \cref{clm:nocut}, with the following additional conditions: \begin{enumerate} \item The largest edge weight of $G$ is $W \ge 1$. \item $H$ has integral weights and the largest edge weight is $W_H \in O(\eps^2 n W)$. \end{enumerate} Let $\Pcal = \{A_1, \ldots, A_t\}$ be a $3 \eps nW$-strong partition of $H'$.
 Then $\sum_{i=1}^t w_G(\Delta_G(A_i)) = O(\eps n^2 W)$. \end{claim}

 \begin{proof} As $H$ is an $\eps$-cut sparsifier of $G$ we have